shivenigma/blog-backup/ckiyvrgbh01f4e5s11mrn6z8o.md

 ***

-I hope I have digested this book well, this is my first attempt in summarizing books.
+This is my first attempt in summarizing books.
 I have doubts about this format.
-I'm open to any suggestions on how this can be improved.
+Let me know what do you think.